gcv/appengine-magic/README.md

     without an error; if false, throws an exception instead.
   * `:follow-redirects`: if true (default), follows request redirects.
   * `:deadline`: deadline for the requst, in seconds, expressed as a double.
-- `fetch-async <url>` (optional keywords same as `fetch`): works like `fetch`, but returns a future-like object.
+  * `:async?`: if true, returns a future-like object.
 May block when derefed if it has not yet finished loading.

 ### Channel service